Understanding autoimmunityJun 30, 2020

 Fatigue, pain & low-grade fevers are some signs of an autoimmune disease.
 But what are these disorders?
 Understand more about autoimmunity here.

-A normal and healthy human body has proper system comprising of tools that function to resist attack of invading foreign particles such as bacteria, virus and other parasites.
-This set of tools is termed as immune system.
-Sometimes, immune system attacks the body itself.
+A normal and healthy human body has a proper system comprising of tools that function to resist the attack of invading foreign particles such as bacteria, viruses, and other parasites.
+This set of tools is termed the immune system.
+Sometimes, the immune system attacks the body itself.
 These misdirected responses by the immune system are known as autoimmunity.

-Autoimmune diseases are have nonspecific symptoms and initially include fatigue, ache, pains and low grade fevers.
+Autoimmune diseases have nonspecific symptoms and initially include fatigue, ache, pains, and low-grade fevers.
 Because of the vagueness, people are diagnosed with autoimmune diseases long after they are unable to function properly.